core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For IPv6 CoAP groups, common multicast address ranges that are used to configure group addresses from are ff1x::/16 and ff3x::/16.

-To create an application group, a configuring entity may configure a resource (name) or a set of resources on CoAP endpoints, such that a CoAP request sent to a group URI by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
+To create an application group, a configuring entity may configure a resource or a set of resources on CoAP endpoints, such that a CoAP request sent to a group URI by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
 These servers are the members of the application group.

 To create a security group, a configuring entity defines an initial subset of the related security material.
 This comprises a set of group properties including the cryptographic algorithms and parameters used in the security group, as well as additional information relevant throughout the group life-cycle, such as the security group name and description.
 This task MAY be entrusted to a dedicated administrator, that interacts with a Group Manager as defined in {{chap-oscore}}.
 After that, further security materials to protect group communications have to be generated, compatible with the configuration specified for the security group.